 Emerald Street Underpass

-Envisioned as a garden of rare and resilient plants, the design features hundreds of individual sections of repeating imagery painted by participants of the Color Me Back program.
-Working from stencils, each participant is encouraged to create their own interpretation of the imagery and leave their unique mark on the mural, resulting in a vibrant array of diverse voices expressed throughout the composition.
+Garden Of Rare And Resilient Plants is a mural featuring hundreds of individual sections of imagery painted by participants of the Mural Arts’ Color Me Back: Same Day Work and Pay Program, an initiative that combines participatory art-making and access to social services in a unique model offering individuals who are experiencing economic insecurity an opportunity to earn wages.
+Working from stencils, each participant was encouraged to create their own interpretation of the imagery and leave their unique mark on the mural, resulting in a vibrant array of diverse voices expressed throughout the composition.

-The mural weaves together different aspects of the neighborhood.
+Located in the Emerald Street Underpass in Kensington, the mural weaves together different aspects of the neighborhood.
 It draws inspiration and input from the residents, the program participants, and the setting itself.
 It is intended to recognize the individuality of the contributors while celebrating the strength, resilience, and distinct character of the community as a whole.